GenStatLeipzig/Neural-Networks-Assisted-Humanization-of-COVID-19-Hamster-scRNASeq-data/README.md

 Training of VAE models required less than 2 hours runtime on HPC cluster (University Computing Centre Leipzig) with 4 CPUs and 256GB of memory per model for most cell types.
 Computation times for all other scripts remained within moderate bounds.

 ## Required Packages
 Required packages are specified at the beginning of each Python or R script.
+Packages can be installed via pip, conda, or Bioconductor.

 ## Issues